Published on 25 October 2021

 Precautions of Diazepam

-The use of valium can result in misuse, addiction, physical dependence on the drug, and withdrawal symptoms.
+The use of Diazepam can result in misuse, addiction, physical dependence on the drug, and withdrawal symptoms.
 Overdose or death can result from abuse or misuse of benzodiazepines when used with other medications like opioids, alcohol, or illegal substances.

 Therefore, take suitable measures to prevent undesired side effects of the drug.
 Always prescribe benzodiazepines for the shortest time possible and at the lowest effective dose.

-Before using Diazepam, inform your doctor or pharmacist if you-
+Before using Diazepam, inform your doctor or pharmacist if you:

 • Have a lung, liver, or kidney condition.